Perspective | How patience and partnership built a billion-dollar data center business

 Carlyle is a publicly traded asset management firm that built its reputation by investing in businesses, increasing their profits, then distributing those profits to partners such as pension funds, foreign governments, wealthy individuals and nonprofits like foundations and universities — all of which supply Carlyle with the money it needs to invest.
 Public shareholders also get a slice of those profits.

 DigiPlex was one of Carlyle’s investments.
-In 2000, Carlyle and a partner plowed $275 million in cash and more than $100 million in debt into forming DigiPlex from scratch, building a network of 13 data centers on a bet the nascent internet would create huge demand for computer power.
+In 2000, Carlyle and a partner plowed $275 million in cash and more than $100 million in debt into forming DigiPlex from scratch, building a network of 13 data centers on a bet the nascent Internet would create huge demand for computer power.

 “It was, build it and they will come,’” Murphy said.
 “They didn’t come.”